 If you are 21 (or over) it is not usually sufficient to apply with only GCSEs.
 Applications from mature students must show evidence of study at a higher level than GCSE or considerable relevant work experience.

 An apprenticeship or vocational learning means you would be working for an employer, earning a wage, and studying for a qualification (often an NVQ or City and Guilds) at the same time.
 You could be linked to University college, IOM or a specialist training provider to make sure you get all of your work done for your qualification.
 Combining practical work experience and training, apprenticeships will enable you to qualify in a wide variety of areas - engineering, construction, catering, hairdressing, information technology, childcare to list a few.
 This practical way of learning is very popular - ‘get paid as you train’.
 Some people prefer this option to continuing in education on a full time basis but it is a big commitment and not a decision which can be taken lightly.
-For more details visit apprenticeships or talk to a Careers Adviser at one of our summer signposts hotspots and get some advice.
+For more details visit apprenticeships or contact a Careers Adviser and get some advice.